Quasirandom Load Balancing: Analysis on the hypercube

 Observe that $(z-\lp_i)\cdot P_{i-1}(z)$ is a polynomial of degree~$i+1$ where the leading term has a coefficient of~$1$.
 This also holds for the denominator of \eq{f:factor1}, since there, we only subtract a polynomial of order $i-1$.
-By \lemref{numpoles} we know that $\FF_{i,i+1}(z)$ has exactly~$i+1$ real positive poles.
+By \lemref{numpoles} we know that $\FF_{i,i+1}(z)$ has exactly~$i+1$ real positive poles which are all distinct.
+So the denominator of \eq{f:factor1} has exactly $d+1$ zeros -- the $b_{j,i}$'s.
+The only polynomial of order $i+1$ that has exactly those zeros and leading coefficient $1$ is $P_{i}(z)$.
 It follows that the denominator of \eq{f:factor1} is equal to $P_{i}(z)$.
 The claim follows. \end{proof} We are now ready to prove \thmref{logconcavePath}. \begin{proof}[Proof of \thmref{logconcavePath}] By \eq{f:FF0N} and \lemref{factor}, we get

 where $(b_{i,d-1})_{i=0}^{d-1}$ are the poles of $\FF_{d-1,d}(z)$ as defined in \lemref{factor} and $K_d=\prod_{i=0}^{d-1}\frac{\rp_i} {1-b_{i,d-1}}$.
 By \lemref{numpoles}, $b_{i,d-1}\in (0,1)$ for all~$i$.
 Now for each~$i$ the term $\frac{1-b_{i,d-1}}{z-b_{i,d-1}}$ is the $z$\nobreakdash-transform of the geometric distribution with parameter $1-b_{i,d-1}$, i.e., $\Geo(1-b_{i,d-1})(t)$.